atoms-ufrj/playmol/doc/commands.md

 The parameter _condition_ can be either _1_ (true) or _0_ (false).
 If any value other than these two is passed, an error message is produced.
-In practice, _condition_ might be the result of a variable substitution or a logical expression evaluation (see the [basics] section for details).
+In practice, _condition_ might be the result of a variable substitution or a logical expression evaluation (see the [Playmol Basics] section for details).

 If the first syntax above is used (that is, without the _else_ statement), then the command-lines between _if_ and _endif_ will be executed if _condition_ = _1_ or ignored if _condition_ == 0.